AMWA-TV/info-005/docs/Controller Guide.md

 ![Role of NMOS Controller in a Networked Media System](./images/NMOS_Controller.svg)

-The EBU have also produced a useful diagram showing the role of Controllers within a wider context (link to be added).

-This guide will cover only how the Controller interacts with the NMOS APIs.
-It will not include other aspects such as presentation or other features of the Client software.
+This guide covers only how the Controller interacts with the NMOS APIs.
+It does not include other aspects such as presentation or other features of the Client software.

-Where a Controller is additionally acting as an Node (e.g. receiving monitoring information via IS-07), this guide will not cover any requirements relating to this.
+Where a Controller is additionally acting as an Node (e.g. receiving monitoring information via IS-07), this guide does not cover any requirements relating to this.

 This guide and the associated NMOS specifications often refer to the "user" of a Controller.
 This includes both human operators who drive the Controller manually and automation systems that drive the Controller programmatically.